Smooth Exact Gradient Descent Learning in Spiking Neural Networks

 To demonstrate that our scheme allows to solve the dead neuron problem even if neurons in multiple layers are silent, we randomly initialize network parameters such that there are initially basically no ordinary spikes (\cref{fig:fig4}a, left).
-Concretely, \qty{99.9}{\percent} (mean over ten network instances, also in the following) of all hidden neurons initially do not generate ordinary spikes for any input image in the test data set.
 Yet, the pseudospike time-dependent, imposed interaction between the neurons allows to backpropagate errors.
-Hence, minimizing the cross-entropy loss activates the hidden (\cref{fig:fig4}b) and output (\cref{fig:fig4}c) neurons.
-The fraction of neurons that do not spike before the first output spike (where test trials can in principle be terminated) for any input image, quickly decays to a final value of \qty{0.2}{\percent} (\cref{fig:fig4}d).
-This means nearly all hidden neurons are utilized for inference.
-Still, the activity after learning is sparse with \num{0.31} ordinary spikes per hidden neuron before the first output spike, which is beneficial in terms of energy- and time-efficiency.
-The final accuracy of \qty{97.3}{\percent} when only considering ordinary output spikes is comparable to previous results where similar setups are considered~\cite{Mostafa2018temporal,Comsa2020snnalpha,Göltz2021neuromorphic,sakemi2023snntemporal}.
-If we also allow pseudospikes in the classification, the accuracy does not change much, it becomes \qty{97.5}{\percent}.
-The convergence to minimal error is, however, faster (\cref{fig:fig4}d).
-Thus, our scheme achieves competitive performance in a neuromorphic benchmark task even if almost no neuron is initially active (see Supplemental Material Sec.~VI for further quantitative measures).
+Hence, the hidden and output neurons are activated (\cref{fig:fig4}a right,b).
+Finally basically all hidden neurons spike before the first output spike for some input image~\cite{Supp}, indicating that they contribute to inference.
+Still activity is sparse.
+The final accuracy of \qty{97.3}{\percent} when only considering ordinary output spikes is comparable to previous results with similar setups~\cite{Mostafa2018temporal,Comsa2020snnalpha,Göltz2021neuromorphic,sakemi2023snntemporal}.
+If we also allow pseudospikes during testing (which only affects trials without ordinary output spikes), the accuracy does not change much.
+The minimal error level is, however, reached faster (\cref{fig:fig4}c).
+Thus, our scheme achieves competitive performance in a neuromorphic benchmark task even if almost no neuron is initially active.

-\section{Discussion}
+\paragraph{ Discussion.}